dnbaumgartner/XPilotView/README.md

 ## Operation

-Overview of XPilotView functionality goals.
-Only head yaw and pitch motions in this release.
+The functionality goals of this version of XPilotView are:
+  * Provide reliable, accurate head tracking input to X-Plane with minimal external gear.
+  * Capture yaw and pitch angular head motions as input.
+Xyz head displacements are not computed.
+  * Provide a quick enable/disable control input via a joystick/keyboard button.
+  * Provide a view recentering action via a joystick/keyboard button.
+  * Provide a gyro rate offset calibration via the XPilotView menu in X-Plane.
+  * Implement a low sensitivity zone around the view center point with increasing sensitivity away from the center point.

-Curvature explanation.
-Required stable centered view for focused flight operations (approaches, landings).
-Implement nonlinear transfer function mapping head position to view position such that the transfer function has a low gain in the region surrounding the centered view position and an accelerating gain as head moves further away from the centered position.
+The low sensitivity zone requires an explanation.
+It was found with early versions of this software that the gyro was very sensitive and given a linear response to head movements, the view would move around in response to slight head movements.
+This proved to be distracting during focused periods of flight such as landing, maneuvering and instrument scans.
+The solution was to implement a nonlinear transfer function mapping the head position to view position such that the transfer function has a low gain in the region surrounding the centered view position and an accelerating gain as head moves further away from the centered position.

+### Connecting the Gyro

+The gyro module is connected to the USB serial adapter via a flat cable and connector pins as listed in the **Parts List** section.
+When the gyro module and USB adapter are wired correctly per the user manual, the module receives power from the 5 volt pinout of the USB serial convertor.
+Since the gyro performs a self-calibration on power up, it is important that the **module should be kept stationary on a stable surface during the short powerup sequence (a few seconds)**.
+If the gyro experiences any motion or vibration during this phase, the gyro make be calibrated with an offset in one or more of the rate axis.

 ### Configuring the Gyro